postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/validating-elements-against-schema.md

 Each element has a **Validate** column next to it.
 Open your API from the sidebar and locate the element:

-* Documentation collections are on the API's overview. <!-- VERIFY THIS STEP -->
+* Documentation collections are on the API's overview.
 * To view tests, select **Test and Automation**.

 To validate a new element, select **Validate** in the validate column next to the element.
 To re-validate an element, select the status, then select **Validate Again**.